pancakespaceman/build-a-thing-workshop/c-lang/README.md

 List of project ideas I have for learning C and my tracker for how its going.

-1. [x] Iplementing a calculator: You can create a simple calculator that can perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+1. [x] Implementing a calculator: You can create a simple calculator that can perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 2. [ ] Creating a file system: You can create a simple file system that allows users to create, delete, and modify files and directories.